 January-March.
 While you can walk this trail the whole year if you have the experience, most hikers prefer drier conditions with minimal chance of snow so February is the pick.
 However, be aware that you can get snow at anytime of the year.
 The days are also longer during summer so you also have more available walking time.

 Tent on a platform.
-Notice the sand peg wedged in a gap in the platform on the right hand side of the image
+Notice the sand peg on the lower right hand side off the image wedged in a gap in the platform to hold the tent firmly in place

 Overland Track Pass in the preferred position

 Tasmania has a reputation for being Australia’s hiking mecca and without a doubt the Overland Track is Australia’s best known walking trail.
 It is on just about every hikers’ bucket list and for many non hikers its the walking trail they most aspire to do with the possible exception of the Kokoda Track in Papua New Guinea.
 We finally decided it was time to do this track so set about planning in mid 2016 to do the hike in February 2017.
 For me this was the shortest lead time for a trip I had ever done; I am currently planning multiple trips up to five years ahead.

 The Overland Track is not a particularly long trail, at its shortest it is 65 km long.
 If you have limited time or just want to be able to say you’ve ‘done’ the Track then do the bare bones option.
 Potentially if you are a fit fast walker you could easily do this trip in as little as three days.
 You will still have a great time but you will miss out on some spectacular scenery and side treks.
 One group of hikers raced through only to spend several days at Lake St Claire waiting for a bus – we didn’t understand that!